tlcheow/10KAY-PassiveAssistanceTrigger_SCDFXIBM/README.md

 - This link will expire.
 You might need to follow the installation instruction to run the demo.
 - If needed, you can send a request (nghaninn@gmail.com)

+Due to time limitation, the app only have the interface for the features.
+Actual function are incomplete.

 # What we used to build our solution

 10KAY application demo: